 - Skin infections:

 There is normally a number of bacteria and yeast cells that take up residence on the skin.
-They live happily in balance, until something disrupts them.
+They live happily in balance until something disrupts them.
 A dog chewing or scratching will do the job.
 We often see staph infections, especially in the lower belly area.
-Dogs must have a minimum 3 weeks of antibiotics, because dogs’ skin cells turn over every 3 weeks, so if used less then 3 weeks, it will reoccur…guaranteed.
+Dogs must have a minimum of 3 weeks of antibiotics because dogs’ skin cells turn over every 3 weeks, so if used less then 3 weeks, it will reoccur…guaranteed.
 Very commonly dogs will develop secondary yeast infections, which if not treated, are often mistaken for inhalant allergies.
-I see a lot of “allergic dogs” become symptom free after properly being treated for yeast.
+I see a lot of “allergic dogs” become symptom-free after properly being treated for yeast.

 - Diarrhea and vomiting: